avestura/tomcool/README.md

 # TomCool

-An alternative frontend for Thomas's Cool Forum Software
+An alternative front-end for Thomas's Cool Forum Software